Mission and Philosophy

 The mission of Cathedral School is to provide an excellent academic education grounded in Catholic religious principles and values, thereby creating a life-long love for learning and respect for each person and all creation as gifts of God.

-- Create a faith community wherein Catholic truths become the foundation for daily living in a global community.
+- Create a faith community wherein Catholic truths become the foundation of daily living in a global community.

 - Design and implement curricula that provide for the education of the whole person.